 And many more…

 I could go on and on if I wanted to include all the 2D adaptations.
 Manga often receive anime adaptations so that alone is an endless list of movies.
 I’ll skip that and name just a few 2D adaptations of French graphic novels.
-There’s of course Persepolis, the classic of the genre, but there’s also the quirky Aya of Yop City, and my personal favorite, The Rabbi’s Cat, the bizarre story of a skeptical cat in 1920 Algeria.
+There’s of course Persepolis, the classic of the genre, but there’s also the quirky Aya of Yop City, and a favorite of mine, The Rabbi’s Cat, the bizarre story of a skeptical cat in 1920 Algeria.

 Sony is working on a fully animated version of Spider-Man.
 Warner is supposedly working on an adaptation of Bones.
 Blue Sky has had the rights to Mutts for a while now, and Fox recently acquired the rights to Nimona.
 From France, there’s Zombillenium and Big Bad Fox, both coming out in 2017.
-From Japan, there’s In This Corner of the World and A Silent Voice, both from 2016 but still making waves internationally.
+From Japan, there’s In This Corner of the World and A Silent Voice, two movies from 2016 that are making waves internationally.